NFT-DAO/Governance-HOLON/Documents/Governance-of-Business-Relations/OccamFi/AMA-Questions.md

 5 - What measures have you put in place to ensure that participants of your launchpad can avoid a similar user experience?

-6 - As an investor, you appear to be requesting 20% of equity in NFT-DAO, which is a considerable amount for an investment that the DAO can generate through its own product launches.
+6 - As an investor, you appear to be requesting 20% of equity in NFT-DAO, which is a considerable amount.
 Will you consider lowering your investment share, and will you consider investing in individual products of the DAO rather than in the whole DAO itself?

 7 - There have been concerns raised about OccamFi's presentation of Scalable Solutions as an audit.
 Do you see this as a conflict of interest?